• Home

 Similarly, if you have Apple devices and a Gmail account but don't rely on Gmail's advanced features, like Smart Replies and automatic inbox sorting, then Apple Mail is a great option.
 You can send and receive emails from your Gmail account with an Apple user experience.

 With all that said, if you're deep in Google's ecosystem, all this might be a moot point.
 The Gmail app on iOS is great, though not particularly Apple-like.
-The Gmail web app is incredibly functional, and integrates really nicely with every other Google service.
-If you spend all day bouncing between Gmail, Google Calendar, and Google Docs, it's the obvious choice.
+The Gmail web app is incredibly functional and integrates really nicely with every other Google service.
+If you spend all day bouncing between Gmail, Google Calendar, Google Docs, and Google Gemini, it's the obvious choice.

 Related reading: